 Current Insurance Policies

-1. AFA Volunteers Personal Accident Policy Wording 2022-23 QWaLC
+QWaLC AFA Volunteers Personal Accident Policy Wording 2023-24

-2. Aon NFP Association Liability policy wording QWaLC
+QWaLC Aon NFP Protector Association Liability policy wording 2023-24

 If your group engages in or intends to engage in activities involving drones, bike riding, snorkelling or reef diving please contact Darryl.